Modifications Safeguarding Your Family's Future

 • Child custody arrangements, such as changing with whom a child primarily resides or removing or including legal or physical custody

-While co-parents or ex-spouses may make verbal arrangements counter to what a court has ordered, these verbal arrangements are not enforceable by a court or legally binding.
+While co-parents or ex-spouses may make verbal arrangements that differ from what a court has ordered, these verbal arrangements are not enforceable by a court or legally binding.
 They can also lead to disputes or open you up to legal action taken against you by the other party for violating court orders.

 You will have to present to the court valid reasons for wanting to alter existing custody, support, or alimony agreements.
 The types of life changes must be significant and ongoing and not just temporary.